Reconstructing the orbit type stratification of a torus action from its equivariant cohomology: Cohomology

 \begin{proof} Suppose first that we have already shown statement $(i)$ for products of $2$ elements.
 As the action is trivial, $H_T^*(X)\cong R\otimes H^*(X)$ inherits a multiplicative bigrading.
 By Lemma \ref{lem:trivialaction'}, $x_i-f_i$ being nilpotent is equivalent to the fact that $x_i$ restricts to $f_i$ in $H_T^*(*)=R$ for any point, i.e.\ the $R\otimes H^0(X)$ component of $x_i$ is $f_i$.
 In particular $\prod_{i\geq l} x_i-\prod_{i\geq l} f_i$ is nilpotent for any $l$ and $(i)$ follows by inductively applying the result for two factors of the form $x_l$ and $\prod_{i\geq l+1} x_i$.

 For the proof with $2$ factors, suppose we have coprime elements $f,g\in R$ and $a,b,a',b'\in H_T^*(X)$ such that $ab=a'b'$ and $a-f$, $b-g$, $a'-f$, $b'-g$ are nilpotent.
 We show inductively that $a\equiv a'$ and $b\equiv b'\mod R\otimes H^{\geq k}(X)$ for all $k$.
 Starting at $k=1$ we note that an element is nilpotent if and only if it is contained in $R\otimes H^+(X)$.
 Thus the assumptions imply $a\equiv f\cdot 1 \equiv a'$ and $b\equiv g\cdot 1\equiv b'\mod R\otimes H^+(X)$.
 Now suppose $a\equiv a'$, $b\equiv b'\mod R\otimes H^{k-1}(X)$ for some $k\geq 2$.
-For any element $y\in H_T^*(X)$ write $y_i$ for its component in $R\otimes H^i(X)$ and $y_{\leq i}:=y_0+\ldots+y_i$.
+For any element $y\in H_T^*(X)$ write $y_i$ for its component in $R\otimes H^i(X)$ and $y_{\leq i}:=y_0+\cdots+y_i$.
 Then $(a_{\leq k}\cdot b_{\leq k})_k=(ab)_k=x_k=(a'b')_k=(a_{\leq k}'\cdot b_{\leq k}')_k$ and thus by induction Now choose a basis $h_\alpha$ of $H^k(X)$.
 We write $a_k=\sum u_\alpha h_\alpha$, $b_k=\sum v_\alpha h_\alpha$, $a_k'=\sum u_\alpha' h_\alpha$, and $b_k'=\sum v_\alpha' h_\alpha$ for unique $u_\alpha,v_\alpha,u_\alpha',v_\alpha'\in R$.
 In particular we obtain the equations $u_\alpha g+fv_\alpha=u_\alpha'g+fv_\alpha'$ and thus $(u_\alpha-u_\alpha')g=f(v_\alpha-v_\alpha')$ in $R$.
 As $f$ and $g$ are coprime it follows that $f|(u_\alpha-u_\alpha')$.
 However note that, as $f\otimes 1$ is the $R\otimes H^0(X)$-part of the homogeneous element $a$, the total degree satisfies $\deg(u_\alpha-u_\alpha')=\deg a - k = \deg f-k<\deg f$.
 Thus $u_\alpha-u_\alpha'=0$ and also $v_\alpha-v_{\alpha}'=0$ which finishes the proof of $(i)$.

-For any $U\subset T$, the fixed point set $V^U$ is a subbundle of $V$.
-This yields the decomposition $V=V_1\oplus\ldots\oplus V_l$ as described in the lemma (see also \cite[Lemma 1.6.7]{A}).
+For any $U\subset T$, the fixed point set $V^U$ is a subbundle of $V$. {Note that it is a bundle over all of $X$ since the action on $X$ is assumed to be trivial.} This yields the {desired} decomposition $V=V_1\oplus\ldots\oplus V_l$ (see also {\cite[Proposition 1.6.2]{A}}).
 The product decomposition of $e$ follows from the sum decomposition of $V$.
 Restricting $V_i$ to a point gives a representation which decomposes into $2$-dimensional representations associated to a weight which is some nonzero rational multiple of $\alpha_i$.
 Hence the restriction of $e_i$ to $H_T^*(*)\cong R$ is equal to $c_i\alpha^{k_i}$ for some $c_i\in\mathbb{Q}^\times$, $k_i\in \mathbb{N}$.
 Then the rest of $(ii)$ follows by Lemma \ref{lem:trivialaction'}.